-“I think in your 40s, it’s about aging gracefully with a little help from your board-certified dermatologist,” says Washington D.C. dermatologist Agnes Ju Chang, MD.
-Her favorite in-office treatment for skin over 40?
-PRP rejuvenation.
-“It increases your natural collagen which helps firm the skin, fine lines, and sun damage.
-It has been a game changer for my patients in their 40s that desire a long-term investment into their skin health.”
+Washington D.C. dermatologist Agnes Ju Chang, MD says her favorite in-office treatment for skin over 40 is PRP Rejuvenation.
+“It increases your natural collagen, which helps firm the skin, fine lines, and sun damage.
+It has been a game-changer for my patients in their forties that desire a long-term investment into their skin health.”

 Diet and Supplements